chipmuenk/modular_synths/teensy/teensy_usb_audio_sine.md

 ### Modify the sine frequency with a potentiometer

 Use the same code as above, additionally read out an analog input connected to a potentiometer to vary the sine frequency.
+The example uses the analog input A1 (pin 15).
+You can also use the volume potentiometer of the Teensy audio shield (if you have one) that is connected to that pin.

 ```C
 ...